aspose-zip/Aspose.ZIP-Products/zip/net/compress/gltf/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your GLTF files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="GLTF" readMoreLink="https://docs.fileformat.com/3d/gltf/" >}}
-glTF (GL Transmission Format) is a 3D file format that stores 3D model information in JSON format.
-The use of JSON minimizes both the size of 3D assets and the runtime processing needed to unpack and use those assets.
-It was adopted for the efficient transmission and loading of 3D scenes and models by applications. glTF was developed by the Khronos Group 3D Formats Working Group and is also described as JPEG of 3D by its creators.
-The format defines an extensible, common publishing format for 3D content tools and services that streamlines authoring workflows and enables interoperable use of content across the industry.
-The intention behind the creation of glTF file format was to define an extensible, common publishing format for 3D content tools and services that should streamline authoring workflows and enable interoperable use of content across the industry.
-It minimizes runtime processing by applications using WebGL and other APIs.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->